wainoimwangi/alx_database/README.md

-# SQL_introduction Repository
+# Database Management Repository

-SQL stands for Structured Query Language.
-It is a domain-specific language used for managing and manipulating relational databases.
-SQL allows you to define, manipulate, query, and control data stored in a structured manner within relational database management systems (RDBMS).
+This repository contains solutions for ALX database tasks using MySQL.
+The tasks cover various aspects of working with databases, including creating, querying, and managing data using the MySQL database management system.

 ## Table of Contents